madoomino/ossu/README.md

 # OSSU
+<sub>OSSU is an open-source computer science university, where non-cs students can study all the cs, and math concepts in-depth.</sub>

-## Some of the problems are originally explained in videos, but I solved them on my own so I chose to put them in the Homework dir.
+### Some of the problems are originally explained in videos, but I solved them on my own so I chose to put them in the Homework dir.

 ## Finished Courses
 - Introduction to Programming